emurze/django_template/README.md

 ### Fill all <project_name>

-Change <project_name> in the docker-compose.yml and the docker-compose.dev.yml
+Fill all <project_name> in the docker-compose.yml and the docker-compose.dev.yml

-Create logs dir and general.log file <br>
+### Create log file

 ```mkdir src/logs && > src/logs/general.log ```